 How much memory is available to the Notebook?

-Can I import other or custom libraries into the Notebook?
+Can I import custom libraries into the Notebook?

 Not currently, but this is something we’re thinking about adding in a future release.
 If you would like to see this feature or know of open source libraries you’d like to see added, please let us know!